Learning Resource Specialist

 • In collaboration with the Director of Education, expanding online resources for educators in alignment with national trends and curriculum standards in K-12 education.

-• Expanding audience reach through the development of new online resources for adult visitors about exhibitions and collections
+• Expanding audience reach through the development of new online resources for adult visitors pertaining to exhibitions and collections

 • Develop asynchronous resources for teaching general audiences about LMEC tools like Atlascope, American Revolutionary Geographies Online (ARGO), and digital exhibitions